The Ultimate Guide

 Court approval of final distribution, close estate

-Tax Implications of Selling Inherited Property
+What Are the Tax Implications of Selling an Inherited Property?

 Step-Up in Cost Basis